tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

 -----------------

 The compiler does not implement register spilling.
-Since Grayskull only has 4 LRegs, running out of registers is a common occurence.
+Since Grayskull only has 4 LRegs, running out of registers is a common occurrence.
 If you see the
 following: ``error: cannot store SFPU register (reigster spill?) - exiting!`` you have most likely run out of registers.